dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ![A really messed up quad!](../../../images/opengl/chapter1/lesson3/messed-up-quad.png)

-Well, that doesn't like the quad we were expected.
+Well, that doesn't look like the quad we were expecting.
 This is because we have updated the vertex buffer we're passing to the vertex shader, but haven't updated anything else such as our vertex layout definition.
 Luckily, it's very easy to modify the the example vertex layout shown in the previous tutorial to work with our new texture coordinates.